-The Balance Action Map in Vault Balance determines what action will should be taken with the cash at each task occurrence.
+The Balance Action Map in Vault Balance determines what action will be taken with the cash at each task occurrence.
 For example, when a vault holds an order and it goes to state “In Transit” the Admin user may determine that at that point the Balance Action should be to subtract the In Transit amount from the vault balance.